murdrd00/wifi-map/README.md

 - **Wall attenuation** — each wall has a configurable signal attenuation strength

 ### Access Points
-- **AP placement** — mark the physical location of your access points on the floor plan
+- **AP placement** — mark the physical location of your access points on the floor plan; AP locations are used in the heatmap calculation to bias signal interpolation toward the source
 - **AP naming** — click to rename (e.g. "Main Router", "Office AP")
 - **Visual indicators** — APs shown as distinct icons on the map